 During the lease term in Penn Laird

-During lease, the rental home belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Penn Laird, the tenant must allow us to come into the rental.
-Some solid reasons to come into rental home are to:
+During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in Penn Laird, the renter must allow us to enter the rental home.
+Some valid reasons to come into rental property are to:

 - Perform maintenance or decorate,